 400 W. Livingston St.

 A Pontiac lawyer and friend of Lincoln, Jason Strevell invited Lincoln to speak at the city’s Young Men’s Literary Society.
 Following the speech, which was deemed a moderate success, the two men stayed up for hours discussing politics, slavery and local and national issues.
-During the conversation, Strevell suggested that Lincoln might be selected as the Republican Party’s presidential candidate at the upcoming party convention.
+During the conversation, Strevell suggested Lincoln might be selected as the Republican Party’s presidential candidate at the upcoming party convention.
 Lincoln argued that he might be chosen as a vice-presidential candidate, but did not believe he would gain the presidential ticket.

 After their marathon conversation, the 6-foot Strevell said he did not believe Lincoln was really 4 inches taller than him.
 Lincoln offered to let himself be measured, and stood in a doorway while Strevell made a scratch into the frame to mark Lincoln’s height.
 Strevell then measured from the floor to the mark on the door frame, and found Lincoln to be exactly 6-foot-4.
 Today, that doorjamb can be found in the permanent collection of a museum in Salt Lake City.